 If you eat a poor diet that doesn’t meet the nutritional needs of your aging body, no supplement in the world will help.

 Do you need help crafting a menopausal diet plan?
-Then I invite you to follow this link and check out my Weight Loss Coaching Program.
+Then I invite you to follow this link and check out my Freedom Weight Loss Coaching Program.

 Other Supplemental Ingredients That May Help Relieve Hot Flashes

 To be complete, I am including a list of supplemental ingredients that you can add to your diet to help your body overcome hot flashes.

 While the evidence to support the effectiveness of these products is not as strong, they are natural, non-hormonal treatments for menopause hot flashes.
 [SOURCE: The Hormone Cure]

 Herbal Tea.
 There is some evidence that caffeine may increase hot flashes by lowering estrogen (i.e. estradiol) levels in your body.

 You might benefit by replacing your caffeinated coffee with herbal tea with rhubarb.
 Rhubarb (which can also be eaten) has been shown to have some benefits for cooling hot flashes and improving sleep.